RedisLabs/redislabs-docs/content/modules/redistimeseries/release-notes/redistimeseries-1.6-release-notes.md

 This is the General Availability release of RedisTimeSeries 1.6.

+### Highlights

+RedisTimeSeries 1.6 adds support for aggregating across multiple time series (multi-key).
+Before this version, queries such as “the maximum observed value of a set of time series” needed to be calculated client-side.
+Such queries can now be computed server-side, leveraging the heart of RedisGears ([LibMR](https://github.com/RedisGears/LibMR)) for clustered databases.

 ### What's new in 1.6

 - Introduction of `GROUPBY` and `REDUCE` in [TS.MRANGE and TS.MREVRANGE](https://oss.redis.com/redistimeseries/commands/#tsmrangetsmrevrange) to add support for "multi-key aggregation" and support for such aggregations spanning multiple shards, leveraging [LibMR](https://github.com/RedisGears/LibMR).
 Currently, we support `min`, `max`, and `sum` as reducers and grouping by a label.